JuliaLang/julia/doc/src/devdocs/llvm.md

 LLVM_VER = 3.5.0
 ```

-Besides the LLVM release numerals, you can also use `LLVM_VER = svn` to bulid against the latest
+Besides the LLVM release numerals, you can also use `LLVM_VER = svn` to build against the latest
 development version of LLVM.

 You can also specify to build a debug version of LLVM, by setting either `LLVM_DEBUG = 1` or